 I began my romance career by writing medievals.
-I thought I’d always write medievals, but I soon realized I had said what I had to say about that time period.
+I thought I’d always write medievals.
+But I soon realized I had said what I had to say about that time period.
 My Lord Roland depicts castle life.
 Catherine of York is about town life.
 Simon’s Lady focuses on court life.
-That was that.
+And that was that.

-The more I traveled and the more I wrote, the more I decided I wanted to have it all in my stories: historical time periods, contemporary settings, and worldwide locations.
-So I created my time slip series.
-The slips in time involve reincarnation, so there are always two stories going in one story: one in the present and one 100 years in the past whose karmic effects are pressing on the present.
+The more I traveled and the more I wrote, the more I decided I wanted to have it all: historical time periods, contemporary settings, and worldwide locations.
+So I created my Time Slip series.
+The slips in time involve reincarnation, so there are always two stories going in one book.
+One story is in the present, and one is 100 years in the past, with the latter’s karmic effects pressing on the present.

-The stories furthermore feature three global locations, karmic pods of characters who appear in both time periods, and a science mystery.
+The stories furthermore feature three global locations, karmic pods of characters and a science mystery.

 I’ve lived in France, and I now spend summers in Romania, so I know Paris and Bucharest well.
-I used my imagination (and tons of research) to evoke Paris of the 1880s and Hong Kong of the 1990s of The Blue Hour and The Crimson Hour, respectively.
+I used my imagination (and tons of research) to evoke Paris of the 1880s and Hong Kong of the 1890s in The Blue Hour and The Crimson Hour, respectively.